Your Ultimate Hot Tub Buying Guide

 Massage/Jets

 You’ll see a lot of companies bragging about how many jets they have.
-More jets just costs you more money.
-Unless they are placed the right way, more jets aren’t doing anything, anyway!
+More jets just costs you more money because unless they are placed the right way, more jets don't do anything but use more energy.
 If you’re skeptic, hot tub massage can sound like baloney, but we have seen it make a difference to people.
 We have a Zone Therapy system at Hydropool that we worked out with doctors to ensure your entire body gets a massage.
 Other makers have special jets for backs or domes for feet.

 Hot Tub Seating

-Get ready to hear a lot about loungers.
+This is a key choice.
 A lounger is an elongated chair in the hot tub that allows you to stretch out.
 Some people like them.
-Some do not.
-The good thing is you have choice here – most companies have models that have each.
+Some prefer more typical seating.
+The good thing is you always have choice here – most companies have models that have each.
 There are also S-shaped loungers, which are exactly what they sound like, and are often made for people under 5-foot-8, for example.
-Our best advice here is to try before you buy – a good retailer will have a hot tub filled with water so you can see which seats you like.
+Our best advice here is to try before you buy – actually go sit in the hot tub to ensure you're buying one that you're comfortable in.
+If a store won't let you do this, go somewhere else.

 Hot Tub Pumps

 One or two?
 One is enough to get you going, for sure.
-Two pump systems are more efficient, ultimately costing you less over time because one pump circles your water and the other operates your jets.
-Neither is overly tasked in this manner.
+Two pump systems are more efficient, ultimately costing you less over time because one pump circles your water and the other operates your jets without either being overly tasked.
 But one will work and costs you less upfront.
-This is a choice, and entirely up to you: Both systems can work.
+This is a choice, and entirely up to you: Both systems can work well.

 Hot Tub Lights

-Corner lights on the outside of the cabinet, color lights on the inside, lights on the pad so you can see how to turn on the jets at night … there will be light options.
-Kids love them, for some reasons a bright green hot glowing hot tub is just more fun than a nice, clean relaxing one that doesn’t have them.
-Again, personal choice here – whatever you prefer.
+Corner lights on the outside of the cabinet, colored lights on the inside, lights on the pad so you can see how to turn on the jets at night ... you will have options.
+Again, it's personal choice here, a little or a lot.

 Hot Tub Cleaning